hashicorp/terraform-provider-google/website/docs/r/compute_region_backend_service.html.markdown

   This field is applicable only when the `load_balancing_scheme` is set to INTERNAL_MANAGED and the `protocol` is set to HTTP, HTTPS, or HTTP2.
 Structure is documented below.

+* `port_name` -
+  (Optional)
+  A named port on a backend instance group representing the port for communication to the backend VMs in that group.
+Required when the loadBalancingScheme is EXTERNAL, INTERNAL_MANAGED, or INTERNAL_SELF_MANAGED and the backends are instance groups.
+The named port must be defined on each backend instance group.
+This parameter has no meaning if the backends are NEGs.
+API sets a default of "http" if not given.
+  Must be omitted when the loadBalancingScheme is INTERNAL (Internal TCP/UDP Load Balancing).

 * `protocol` -
   (Optional)
   The protocol this RegionBackendService uses to communicate with backends.